Hawaiian lobelioids: Taxonomy

 The group contains morphologically divergent species, and was long thought to have derived from at least three introductions: one for Lobelia and Trematolobelia, one for Brighamia, and one for Clermontia, Cyanea, and Delissea.
 Based on DNA sequence evidence, it was later suggested that all are derived from a single introduction.
 This was likely a Lobelia-like species that arrived about 13 million years ago, when Gardner Pinnacles and French Frigate Shoals were high islands and long before the current main islands existed.
 A molecular phylogenetic study published in 2021 found that Delissea plus Brighamia, Trematolobelia, Lobelia sect.
 Galeatella, and Lobelia sect.
 Revolutella formed a clade that was closely related to giant African and South American lobelioids.
 Clermontia formed a separate clade with some species of Cyanea, which was not monophyletic.
 The part of their cladogram that includes genera and sections from Hawaii is shown below, with added shading to show those treated as Hawaiian lobelioids, which do not form a single clade in this study.

 The authors of the 2021 study described the taxonomy of several genera, including Lobelia, as "particularly frustrating" and called for further research.

 Brighamia

 Brighamia is quite unlike the other genera, with a succulent stem and long, thin, tubular flowers.
 It was long thought to have been the result of a separate introduction, and its unique combination of characters made it difficult to place.
 These characters are the result of adaptation to growing on cliffs and pollination by the endemic Hawaiian hawkmoth, Manduca blackburni.
 This moth is now itself listed as endangered, surviving mainly on the southern slopes of Maui, well away from where Brighamia live.
 Some pollination may be done by closely related alien hawkmoths such as the five-spotted hawkmoth (M. quinquemaculata) and pink-spotted hawkmoth (Agrius cingulata).
 Despite their inaccessible habitat on cliffs, Brighamia are sometimes hand-pollinated by botanists to ensure seed set.
-Both species are now extremely rare.
+Both species are now extremely rare in the wild, but B. insignis enjoys some small scale popularity as a house plant.
 The genus is named in honour of the first director of the Bernice P. Bishop Museum, William Tufts Brigham.